If you’re already familiar with the best CRM applications, you might be wondering:

 Photocredit: TechnoGiants Blog via www.flickr.com

-Zoho has a clear layout that makes your day less tense.
+First to mention, Zoho has an easy-to-use interface that makes your day less tense.
 Period.

-Thanks to Potential Amount, Closing Date, and Potential Stage, you can easily navigate it and filter your data such as adding new contacts, customizing screen views and importing contacts.
+Thanks to Potential Amount, Closing Date, and Potential Stage, you can easily navigate and fill in your data such as add new contacts, customize screen views and import contacts.

 Photocredit: Mike Gallow via www.flickr.com